-Unfortunately, we didn’t have much success by increasing the goal to 512.
 The model never reached this value and therefore the winning statistic didn’t make any sense in this test-run.
 The maximal value from this test-run was 256.
-In our opinion, the graph with the average of rewards is a suited graph to measure how well the model is able to learn, especially the slope of the graph shows that the learning effect is increasing.
+In our opinion, the graph with the average of rewards is a suited graph to visualize the progress of the network, especially the slope of the graph and the average reward increase to 975.93 suggest faster learning.
 The regression line of the figure average of maximal values shows a constant line.

 In our third test-run, we increased our alpha to 0.3.
 Therefore, we wanted to explore the trade-off of a higher or lower learning rate.
 We have decreased the goal back to 256 to have a better view on how t how often the model reaches the goal.
-Due to runtime time restriction, we weren’t able to increase the episodes to an amount, which reaches constantly 512.
+Due to runtime time restriction, we weren’t able to able to reach 512 often enough for meaningful interpretations.